alaffin12/stackedit/Caught by Stradh.md

 >
 >  An interesting demiplane that seems to be co-terminus with every realm I have encountered in all the cosmos.
 That seems interesting, but it does not seem stable enough - after all, the Orrey of the Planes allows me to travel to any realm I choose.
 In some ways it too touches all other realms.
 And I am hardly a master of planar travel.
 >
 >  But there is something there I think.
 Not the demiplane itself.
 But the forces that style themselves its rulers.
 I had the misfortune to be trapped in one not long ago.
 One overseen by a petty tyrant named Stradh who styled himself some kind of god-king.
 But I came to learn he was no god.
-He was a prisoner.
-And his power, his dominion over Barovia was granted to him by the so-called 'Dark Powers'.
-I did not learn as much of these Dark Powers as I would like now, but
+In a temple in that realm there was knowledge of things greater than Stradh.
+Creatures that were keeping that monster a prisoner even as they granted him dominion over Barovia.
+The so-called 'Dark Powers'.
+>
+>  I wish I had learned more then, but my mind was focused on my
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NjkzNTY1MiwxOTMwNDg3MzE4XX0=
+eyJoaXN0b3J5IjpbLTEzMzk2OTQ5NzgsMTkzMDQ4NzMxOF19
 -->